The Collatz-Wielandt quotient for pairs of nonnegative operators: Abstract

 \section{Abstract}

-In this paper we consider the Collatz-Wielandt quotient for a pair of nonnegative operators $A,B$ that map a given pointed generating cone in the first space into a given pointed generating cone in the second space.
-In the case the two spaces and the two cones are identical, and $B$ is the identity operator this quotient is the spectral radius of $A$.
+In this paper we consider two versions of the Collatz-Wielandt quotient for a pair of nonnegative operators $A,B$ that map a given pointed generating cone in the first space into a given pointed generating cone in the second space.
+If the two spaces and two cones are identical, and $B$ is the identity operator then one version of this quotient is the spectral radius of $A$.
 In some applications, as commodity pricing, power control in wireless networks and quantum information theory, one needs to deal with the Collatz-Wielandt quotient for two nonnegative operators.
 In this paper we treat the two important cases: a pair of rectangular nonnegative matrices and a pair completely positive operators.
 We give a characterization of minimal optimal solutions and polynomially computable bounds on the Collatz-Wielandt quotient.

 \keywords\textbf{Keywords}{ Perron-Frobenius theory, Collatz-Wielandt quotient, completely positive operators, commodity pricing, wireless networks, quantum information theory.}

 \subjclass{\bf 2010 Mathematics Subject Classification.} 15A22, 15A45, 15B48, 15B57, 94A40